Donets Ridge

-The Donets Ridge is a highland that is the highest northeastern part of the Donets upland.
-The ridge is located within the Donetsk and Luhansk Oblasts and is partially in the Rostov Oblast (Russia).
+The Donets Ridge is a highland that is the highest north-eastern part of the Donets upland.
+The ridge is in the Donetsk and Luhansk Oblasts of Ukraine and partially in the Rostov Oblast of Russia.
 The highest point on the ridge is a hill — Mohyla Mechetna, 367 m.

 Another hill, Savur-Mohyla (278 m), was a notable site in the War in Donbass.

 Name

 The name derives from the river Seversky (Siversky) Donets.